 - Super fast — Without using Dataproc, it can take from five to 30 minutes to create Spark and Hadoop clusters on-premises or through IaaS providers.
 By comparison, Dataproc clusters are quick to start, scale, and shutdown, with each of these operations taking 90 seconds or less, on average.
 This means you can spend less time waiting for clusters and more hands-on time working with your data.

-- Integrated — Cloud Dataproc has built-in integration with other Google Cloud Platform services, such as BigQuery, Cloud Storage, Cloud Bigtable, Stackdriver Logging, and Stackdriver Monitoring, so you have more than just a Spark or Hadoop cluster—you have a complete data platform.
-For example, you can use Cloud Dataproc to effortlessly ETL terabytes of raw log data directly into BigQuery for business reporting.
+- Integrated — Dataproc has built-in integration with other Google Cloud Platform services, such as BigQuery, Cloud Storage, Cloud Bigtable, Cloud Logging, and Cloud Monitoring, so you have more than just a Spark or Hadoop cluster—you have a complete data platform.
+For example, you can use Dataproc to effortlessly ETL terabytes of raw log data directly into BigQuery for business reporting.

 - Managed — Use Spark and Hadoop clusters without the assistance of an administrator or special software.
-You can easily interact with clusters and Spark or Hadoop jobs through the Google Cloud Platform Console, the Google Cloud SDK, or the Cloud Dataproc REST API.
+You can easily interact with clusters and Spark or Hadoop jobs through the Google Cloud console, the Cloud SDK, or the Dataproc REST API.
 When you're done with a cluster, you can simply turn it off, so you don’t spend money on an idle cluster.
-You won’t need to worry about losing data, because Cloud Dataproc is integrated with Cloud Storage, BigQuery, and Cloud Bigtable.
+You won’t need to worry about losing data, because Dataproc is integrated with Cloud Storage, BigQuery, and Cloud Bigtable.

-For a list of the open source (Hadoop, Spark, Hive, and Pig) and Google Cloud Platform connector versions supported by Cloud Dataproc, see the Cloud Dataproc version list.
+For a list of the open source (Hadoop, Spark, Hive, and Pig) and Google Cloud Platform connector versions supported by Dataproc, see the Dataproc version list.

-To quickly get started with Cloud Dataproc, see the Cloud Dataproc Quickstarts.
-You can access Cloud Dataproc in the following ways:
+To quickly get started with Dataproc, see the Dataproc Quickstarts.
+You can access Dataproc in the following ways: